CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   | mdw-hub.images/\*\*/\*       | png, gif, jpg     | [mdw-hub/web](https://github.com/CenturyLinkCloud/mdw/tree/master/mdw-hub/web/images)  |
   | mdw-hub.layout/\*\*/\*.html  | templates & menus | [mdw-hub/web](https://github.com/CenturyLinkCloud/mdw/tree/master/mdw-hub/web/layout)  |

   You have absolute power to override any file MDWHub sends to the browser.
-You can even replace index.html!
+You can even replace index.html.
 Naturally you'll want to begin with some understanding of how the MDWHub artifacts are arranged and what they do.
 (That's the purpose of the source links above).
 Furthermore, you can always link to your own custom (non-overriding) assets through a URL like */mdw/assets/mypkgpath/myasset.ext*.
-For example, here's a link you can try in your browser to the bug.png asset we imported earlier: `http://localhost:8080/mdw/asset/com.centurylink.mdw.demo.bugs/bug.png`.
+For example, here's a link you can try in your browser pointing to the bug.png asset we imported earlier: `http://localhost:8080/mdw/asset/com.centurylink.mdw.demo.bugs/bug.png`.

   Using stylesheets, you can adapt MDWHub's look-and-feel to integrate it into existing sites.
 Unless you're replacing whole-hog replacing the MDW styles, a better approach than replacing Hub's defaults would be to create your own css assets and link to those from html: